nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Summary:

 Its design is very user-friendly.
 Since it is supported by other powerful modules by Apple, it has relatively complete features and functionalities.
 However, it would be better if further details of tasks and events are supported.

+Our Program:

+We will implement completion status.
+We will implement prioritizing of tasks through using tags.